AlirezaSaei1/Math-Operations/README.md

 # Math-Operations
 A Simple program for math operations.
+- Shows polynomial
+- Derivative
+- Integral
-Shows polynomial, Derivative, Integral, difference of dervative and integran, Value at input number.
+- difference of dervative and integran
+- Value at given number